Skip to main content

 Supply Planning Overview

-In PLAIO, supply planning represents the calculated response to demand, translated into inventory movements, replenishment plans, and projected availability over time.
+In PLAIO, supply planning represents the calculated response to demand, translated into inventory projection, replenishment plans, and projected availability over time.
 Supply planning answers: Given the current demand signal, inventory position, and constraints—how will demand be fulfilled?

 Supply Calculation and Replenishment